-We went into detail on these fees above, but if you opt into overdraft protection, your bank or credit union may charge you an overdraft fee to cover the cost of a purchase or ATM withdrawal if there’s not enough money in your account.
-These fees can range from $25-40+ per transaction depending on bank.
+We went into detail on these fees above, but if you opt in to overdraft protection, your bank or credit union may charge you an overdraft fee to cover the cost of a purchase or ATM withdrawal if there’s not enough money in your account.
+These fees can range from $25-40+ per transaction depending on the bank.

 If your checking account is linked to your savings account, you might incur a transfer fee to move money over to cover the cost of your purchase.
 These range from $5-10 per transaction.